HOW TO Create a Design Sketch of a Total Concept

 Activities in step 2

-• Draw at a large A1-size (flip-over chart).
-Later, you can scan the picture and minimize it (at A4 size).
+- Draw at a large A1-size (flip-over chart).
+Later, you can scan and minimize the picture (at A4 size).

-• Make sure only the properties that are mentioned come back in your concept sketch and appeal to the interest of the owner/client and most important stakeholders.
+- Make sure only the properties mentioned come back in your concept sketch and appeal to the interest of the owner/client and most important stakeholders.

-• Use the images tab of a search engine if you are out of inspiration.
-Also, check out colleagues what ONE-PICTURE associations they have with a certain total concept.
+- Use the images tab of a search engine if you are out of inspiration.
+Also, check out colleagues' ONE-PICTURE associations with a certain total concept.

-Note: A CxO of a bank once said: my total concept is easy, our bank must be bigger than the competition.
-Then he took two cups, a large and a small one, and wrote his company's name on the largest one (with #1 because of the customer-centric approach in brackets below) and on the other small cup the name of the competition.
-Made a photograph of it and put it on the wall.
+Note: A CxO of a bank once said: my total concept is easy: our bank must be bigger than the competition.
+Then he took two cups, a large and a small one, and wrote his company's name on the largest one (with #1 because of the customer-centric approach in brackets below) and the name of the competition on the other small cup.
+I made a photograph of it and put it on the wall.
 And he said: there you have it: 'my total concept within the context of globalization!'

 Output of step 2: